reimagined/resolve/docs/advanced-techniques.md

 }
 ```

-The `secretsManager` object exposes the following functions:
+The `secretsManager` object contains the following functions:

 | Function Name  | Description                                                                                                                                 |
 | -------------- | ------------------------------------------------------------------------------------------------------------------------------------------- |